OpenWRT, WiFi 6E

 OpenWRT is one of the most demanded Embedded Linux distribution kits for network devices.
-This operation system is used in routers and access points.
+This operating system is used in routers and access points that we design for our clients.

-Promwad engineers are ready to solve any task in the field of OpenWRT.
-Besides, we can help you create a new mesh Wi-Fi 6 or Wi-Fi 6E routers.
+The Promwad engineers are ready to solve any task in the field of OpenWRT.
+Besides, we can help you design hardware and develop software for new mesh Wi-Fi 6 or Wi-Fi 6E routers.

 Maximize your value